 In May of 1838, the United States government started rounding up the Cherokee and placing them in stockades.
 By fall they were forced to leave for Oklahoma.
 They were not given enough supplies or transportation for the trip, and they traveled through one of the worst winters on record.
 By the time they arrived in Oklahoma, in March of 1839, several thousand had died, escaped, or otherwise went missing.

 The embittered survivors blamed the treaty signers, and especially the Ridge family, for their suffering on what they came to call the “Trail of Tears.”
 A small group met in secret, held a trial and declared all of the treaty signers guilty of treason.
 On June 22, 1839, Major Ridge, John Ridge, and Elias Boudinot were all murdered within an hour of each other.
 No one was ever arrested for the murders of the Ridge men.
-After the murders, many of the Ridge family moved to Texas where their descendants live today.
+After the murders, many members of the Ridge family moved away, while some chose to stay nearby.
+Today, there are Ridge family descendants scattered across Oklahoma, Texas, Missouri, and California.

 After the Ridge family left, later occupants of this house began calling their home “Chieftains” in recognition of its significance to Native American history.
 It has served as the home of the Verdereys, Wrights, Jones, Jeffries, and Porters.
 It also functioned as the residence of the various managers of the synthetic fibers mill constructed near the site in 1930.
 In 1969, the Celanese Corporation donated the house to the Junior Service League of Rome.
 It has been preserved and utilized as a museum ever since.
 Chieftains is listed on the National Register of Historic Places, is a National Historic Landmark, and is a designated site on the Trail of Tears National Historic Trail, the first private site to be so designated.
 Since 1987, the museum has been operated by Chieftains Museum, Inc., an independent, nonprofit, membership organization.
 In 2002, the name became Chieftains Museum/Major Ridge Home.